 This is how you will set up your knitting needles to join in the round.
 It will always be this way when knitting in the round.

 As you read through the methods below, be sure to keep this in mind.
 And so, without further ado, below are the methods to join knitting in the round.

 Method 1: Stitch Swap Join

 First, cast on the required number of stitches for your project.

 Next, insert your right needle into the first stitch on your left.
 Slip the stitch as if to purl.

-Then, insert your left needle into the last cast on stitch.
-Pass this stitch over the other stitch.
+Then, insert your left needle into the last cast on stitch on your right needle.
+Pass this stitch over the other.

 TIP: Make sure your yarn is either in front (or back) and ready to knit (or purl) your first stitch.